M.A. Degree Requirements

 Time to Degree

 Typically the M.A. is obtained within 24 months of the student's enrollment in the Graduate School of Arts and Sciences.
-The GSAS Faculty Rules specify that the maximum amount of time allowed to obtain the M.A. degree is 60 months.
+The GSAS Academic Rules specify that the maximum amount of time allowed to obtain the M.A. degree is 60 months.

 Summary of Requirements